Officers Field

 • Rainwater harvesting systems are fitted in all private homes, reducing mains water usage by over 50%.

-• Every house includes a bicycle shed, encouraging cycling as an alternative form of transport.
+• Every house includes a bicycle shed.

 •